lilileiva/email-sender/README.md

 # Email Sender API

-A lightweight API for sending emails in plain text or HTML templates, with optional file attachment.
+A lightweight API for sending emails in plain text or HTML templates, with optional files attachment.

 ## Features